puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/services-networking/service.md

 If you use a {{< glossary_tooltip term_id="deployment" >}} to run your app,
 that Deployment can create and destroy Pods dynamically.
-From one moment to the next, you don't know how many of those Pods are working and healthy; you might not even know what those healthy Pods are named.
+From one moment to the next, you don't know how many of those Pods are working and functional; you might not even know what those Pods are named.
 Kubernetes {{< glossary_tooltip term_id="pod" text="Pods" >}} are created and destroyed
 to match the desired state of your cluster.
 Pods are ephemeral resources (you should not expect that an individual Pod is reliable and durable).